What Are Security Audits? – Types, Process & Checklist

 FAQs

-Companies need security audits to ensure the efficacy of the cybersecurity measures placed by them to protect their sensitive assets such as applications and data.
-Security audits can detect any vulnerabilities or gaps in security that could pose a threat to the company.
+Companies need security audits to ensure the efficacy of their cybersecurity measures to protect their sensitive assets, such as applications and data.
+Security audits can detect any vulnerabilities or gaps in security that could threaten the company.
 The company can then mitigate and patch the discovered vulnerabilities.

 A security audit includes steps like-